Article

 You could even mentally break up your retirement into several phases to better estimate how much you might require.
 Spending often starts off reasonably high in the more active early retirement years before falling away.
 It can then pick up again as medical and care needs increase.

-Having realistic expectations about post-retirement spending habits will help you define the required size of a retirement pot and ensure you don’t outlast your savings.
+Having realistic expectations about post-retirement spending habits will help you define the required size of your retirement savings and ensure you don’t outlast them.
 Longevity is, of course, a huge unknown.
 You can get a feel for it by using the Office of National Statistics life expectancy calculator.
 As well as telling you the average to be expected, it also shows the likelihood of reaching various ages.

 At this point, our pension contribution calculator can help you.
-Your current age, the existing resources you have built up and the remaining time you have to add to your retirement provision are the key variables it takes into account.
+Your current age, the existing resources you have built up and the remaining time you have to add to your retirement provision are the key variables it considers.

 Once you have been through this exercise you will be able to better judge when you would like to or will be able to, retire.
-You’ll also be equipped to plan your strategy and how much you need to invest to hit your retirement planning goals.
+You’ll also be equipped to plan your strategy and how much money to save for retirement.
 The longer you have until retirement, the higher the level of risk that your pension savings can generally withstand.

 3. Explore tax relief opportunities